Camp Q & A

 We will notify you if we are able to move your camper off the waitlist.

-We want every camper to be successful at camp and have a positive experience.
+• We want every camper to be successful at camp and have a positive experience.
 Some campers need individual support to do so.
 Does your camper need extra assistance at school or at home?
-They may be a good fit for the Inclusion at Camp (IAC) program.
-Please contact the Camp Director to discuss eligibility.
+They may be a good fit for the Inclusion at Camp (IAC) program which provides 1:1 counsellors and extra support to campers aged 8-16 so they can participate in camp program activities alongside their piers.

 This also applies to adults when they are registering themselves for programs.

-COVID-19 vaccination is not required to attend summer camp or other programs in 2024. if this should change, we will provide prompt and clear communications.
+COVID-19 vaccination is not required to attend summer camp or other programs. if this should change, we will provide prompt and clear communications.
 Our Board of Directors will continue to monitor and follow any health and safety directives imposed by public health officials.

 Camp Kee-Mo-Kee’s Communicable Diseases Procedures can be found here.